gzalo/gzalo.com/content/projects/tile-engine.en.md

 thumbnail: "/thumbs/motor_tiles.png"
 aliases: ["/tile_engine_en/"]
 ---

-<p>2011 It is a 'engine' (if it can be called that way, it's a very small code) for tile games, running in the browser, supporting scrolling and dynamic changes.
-It doesn't use Flash, it uses HTML5, so it probably works in Androd and iPad/iPod.
-It can be used to create top-down view RPGs, platformers, tower defense games, etc.</p>
+It is a minimalistic tile engine created in 2011 (it's very small and simple code) for tile games, running in the browser, supporting scrolling and dynamic changes.
+It doesn't use Flash, it uses HTML5, so it works in Android and on an iPad/iPod.
+It can be used to create top-down view RPGs, platformers, tower defense games, etc.

-<p>To test the scrolling, <strong>click the frame and use the WASD keys</strong> to move the map.
-A sample tile change (random in this case) is shown.</p>
+To test the scrolling, **click the frame and use the WASD keys** to move the map.
+A sample tile change (random in this case) is shown.

+{{< rawhtml >}}
 <iframe src="/inc/tile/index.html" style="width:100%;height:650px;"></iframe>
+{{< /rawhtml >}}

-<p><a href="/downloads/te.zip" >Download code</a> (License: Public domain, except for the tileset which is a <a href="http://www.planetminecraft.com/member/johnsmith27/texture_packs/server/">Minecraft texture pack, by JohnSmith27</a>) </p>
+[Download code](/downloads/te.zip) (License: Public domain, except for the tileset which is a [Minecraft texture pack, by JohnSmith27](http://www.planetminecraft.com/member/johnsmith27/texture_packs/server/))